|

 of a father (who in reality was weak, or absent, or cruel); a woman can desire

-to see, or be seen by, a mother (who in reality was cruel or neglectful or
+to see, or be seen, by a mother (who in reality was cruel or neglectful or

 smothering).